truenas/documentation/content/en/docs/TrueNAS/tn-aws.md

   * Reset configuration to default
   * Power off device
 * Upload image to EC2
-  * description and region name are required
+  * Description and region name are required
 * Launch EC2 instance
   * Select name created with image
   * t2.medium is the recommended instance type